yntgmz/Climate-Change-Forecasting/README.md

 # Climate-Change-Forecasting
+## A Coursera Guided Project
-Analyze the change in temperature across the globe and build a multivariate deep learning based time series to predict US temperatures.
+Task: Analyze the change in temperature across the globe and build a multivariate deep learning based time series to predict US temperatures.